joeflintham/rbac/readme.md

 On first run, this will create the necessary tables for your users and permissions.

-You now have a user table with a nobody user; and an empty permissions table.
+You now have a user table with a nobody user; and a permissions table with one demo permission for reference.

 # Creating users

-If you want to get up an running with some test users quickly, you can add them at the mysql CLI.
+If you want to get up and running with some test users quickly, you can add them at the mysql CLI.
 The table only stores sha1 password hashes, so your insert comand should look something like this:

 <pre>
 mysql> insert into users (user_name, user_password, user_displayName, user&#95;type) values ('joe', '16a9a54ddf4259952e3c118c763138e83693d7fd', 'Joe', 'member');